1j01/window-switcher/README.md

-# Window Switcher
+# Window Switcher + App Switcher

-This small utility augments the native window switching capabilities of Windows.
+Tired of juggling multiple windows and apps on Windows?

-It provides shortcuts found on many other operating systems, that are sorely missing from Windows.
+Window Switcher and App Switcher are here to help.
+These two utilities add powerful shortcuts found in most operating systems (Ubuntu, macOS, etc.), but that are sorely missing from Windows.

+Use **Window Switcher** to quickly flip between windows of the same app, and **App Switcher** to navigate between different apps.

+Each utility is lightning fast, compliments each other, and integrates smoothly with the look and feel of Windows.

 ## Features